16 Product Fails That Defined The Decade

 “This is not possible with current standards,” he continued.
 “But our team knows how to do this.”

 The AirPower was due “next year” — but 2018 came and went.
-Then in late March 2019, the company made a shocking statement: the AirPower was cancelled.
+Then in late March 2019, the company made a shocking statement: The AirPower was canceled.
 Many had just purchased a $79 AirPods wireless charging case, which was introduced the week before the cancellation and included a direct reference to AirPower, in anticipation of the mat.

 Apple had delayed products and software features before, but it was the first time it had outright failed to deliver a promised, already announced product.
 In a statement, Dan Riccio, Apple’s senior vice president of hardware said, “After much effort, we’ve concluded AirPower will not achieve our high standards.”
 Some pointed to the multi-coil design, which was rumored to overheat.
 The whole thing was an embarrassing blunder for Apple, and sad for the rest of us who want to charge all the things without dealing with multiple stations or fraying Lightning cables once and for all.